 The Institute provides scholarships for students at all levels who are interested in learning about free enterprise.
 Students take free enterprise-related courses, participate in the Free Enterprise Society, attend off-campus events, and participate in travel study programs.

 Research.
-The Institute supports the research efforts of OSU faculty through research colloquia, Visiting Fellowships, Faculty Fellowships, and Professorships.
-Faculty Fellowships and Professorships are open to faculty from any department at OSU.
+The Institute supports the research efforts of OSU faculty through research colloquia, Visiting Fellowships, Faculty Fellowships, Doctoral Fellowships, Doctoral Scholarships, and Professorships.
+Faculty Fellowships and Professorships as well as Doctoral Fellowships and Scholarships are open to faculty and doctoral students from any department at OSU.

 Areas of research activity include legitimate and illegitimate forms of regulation, the psychological and moral fallacy of income equality and “social justice”, cronyism in the US and abroad, political corruption as a barrier to free enterprise, ethics of the early-stage entrepreneur, and free enterprise and Austrian Thought.
 Research also includes the analysis and design of public policies to foster human flourishing, economic growth, free market healthcare, free market energy, free market agriculture, and educational entrepreneurship.